-Law, policy and practice on the protection of stateless people and prevention and reduction of statelessness is generally positive in Moldova.
+Law, policy, and practice on the protection of stateless people and prevention and reduction of statelessness is generally positive in Moldova.
 The country’s record on treaty accession is good and it has established a dedicated Statelessness Determination Procedure (SDP) in law.
 The SDP is accessible, with a mandatory interview, an option to initiate the procedure ex officio, and some rights are granted to applicants.
-People recognised as stateless in Moldova are granted rights in line with nationals (except for political rights).
+People recognised as stateless in Moldova are granted rights in line with nationals, but do not have any political rights (for example, they cannot vote in any elections).
 Although there is an accelerated route to naturalisation, reduced from ten years, a stateless person must still wait eight years before being eligible to apply for naturalisation.

 Oleg Palii, Law Center of Advocates